halkyonio/primaza-poc/README.md

 ## How it works

 To bind a service to a runtime, it is needed to create a Claim CRD.
 This claim contains the name of the service, its version and optional some additional parameters like: role, target environment.

 When the controller detects such a new Claim CRD, then it will populate a request and will call the Primaza Claim REST endpoint.

-According to the infirmation received, Primaza will check if a match exists between a `claim` and a `service` registered and will discover it on the target cluster (dev test, etc).
+According to the information received, Primaza will check if a match exists between a `claim` and a `service` registered and will discover it on the target cluster (dev test, etc).

 To determine if a kubernetes service is available, Primaza will use the service endpoint definition and more specifically the `protocol:port` of the service to be watched.

 Next, the credential associated with the service will be retrieved locally or using a secret store and a secret will be created containing as information:

 ```text
 type     // Service Type: postgresql, mysql
 provider // Service provider: bitnami, etc